May 18, 2014, 8:45 a.m.

-This is the old part of the cemetery.
-Most of the stones around me are worn down by acid rain, dates barely recognizable, especially so with the flat grave markers, the ones that are the length of a plot.
-Some stones have broken edges, likely from riding mowers, and many are stained or covered with lichens, although the grounds look well tended.
+This is the old section of the cemetery.
+Most of the stones around me are worn down by acid rain, dates barely recognizable, especially so with the flat slab grave markers, the ones that cover the length of the plots.
+Some stones have broken edges, likely from lawn mowers, and many are stained or covered with lichen, although the cemetery grounds look well tended.

 Perhaps the families are long gone, and there’s no one to consider these old stones, or to repair them anymore.

 I see a faded plastic bouquet at the grave of a woman who died in the 1950s.
-And down further is a shrub someone decorated as a Christmas tree once upon a time.
+Down further is a shrub someone decorated as a Christmas tree.
 There’s a few ornaments still stuck to the branches, a silver glass ornament is on the ground underneath, still there even in May, I marvel….

 I look at my map, and suddenly realize where I am.

 And here he is, on my right.

 I take the bouquet of supermarket roses out of my bag; remove the cellophane and lay them atop Emmett’s grave.

 I take a white plastic rosary out of my pocket — I don’t know why I’m doing that, though.
 He wasn’t Catholic, but it feels right — and I place it on his stone.

 “Hi, Emmett.
 I’m here,” I say out loud.